marcoalopez/marcoalopez.github.io/Resume.md

 La transición frágil-dúctil de la corteza del NO penínsular (*The brittle-ductile transition in the continental crust in North-western Iberia*).
 Project led by [Sergio Llana-Fúnez](http://www.geol.uniovi.es/~slf/slf_at_Oviedo/Main.html) *Ref.
 MICINN-10-CGL2010-14890*

 **2007 - 2010**
-*The tectonic evolution of an orogen in the transition between the internal and external zones: A comparison between the Variscan orogen in the NW of Iberian Peninsula and the Pyreneean Axial Zone* (original title in spanish).
+*The tectonic evolution of an orogen in the transition between the internal and external zones: A comparison between the Variscan orogen in the NW of Iberian Peninsula and the Pyreneean Axial Zone* (original title in Spanish).
 Project led by Alberto Marcos. *Ref.
 CGL2006-08822/BTE*

 ## Teaching (at university level)